History's Secret Heroes: Series 3: The Salon Albahari

 This BBC podcast is supported by ads outside the UK.

-Customers climbed a flight of stairs to the second floor of the building and took a seat in the waiting room.
-They were served Turkish coffee while they waited, as well as Turkish delight.
+Customers climbed a flight of stairs to the second floor of the building and took a seat. in the waiting room.

-They would look through pattern books and they would look through magazines magazines to see what kind of styles that they wanted.
-There were rolls of silk and
+When it was your turn, you could choose a suit or gown made to measure.
+They would look through pattern books and they would look through magazines to see what kind of styles that they wanted.

 woollens and lots of young women sitting around sewing machines.
-Also large tables with
+Also, large tables with

 chalk with cut-out patterns.
-Hovering in the background was the salon's owner, a quiet gentleman by the name of Mordo Albahari, who had been a tailor his whole life, very fine tailor.
+Hovering in the background was the salon's owner, a quiet gentleman by the name of Mordo Al-Bahari, who had been a tailor his whole life, very fine tailor.

-The salon al-Bahari was a family business.
+The Salon al-Bahari was a family business.
 His niece, Gracia, worked with him.

 Together, these three young women worked on every aspect of creating an outfit.
 They were trained to be very fine seamstresses, but also trained in fine embroidery as well.